aalireza/SimpleAudioIndexer/docs/source/installation.rst

-Right now you should be having shell access within `sai-docker` container and should be able to run `sai` in the command line or import it in a python repl.
+Right now you should be having shell access within `sai-docker` container and should be able to run `sai` in the command line or import it in a python REPL.

 To stop the docker process, exit the shell you've got in the container and open up a new terminal in your system and enter: